abhiTronix/vidgear/docs/installation/pip_install.md

     ??? info "Other OpenCV binaries"

-        OpenCV mainainers also provide additional binaries via pip that contains both main modules and contrib/extra modules [`opencv-contrib-python`](https://pypi.org/project/opencv-contrib-python/), and for server (headless) environments like [`opencv-python-headless`](https://pypi.org/project/opencv-python-headless/) and [`opencv-contrib-python-headless`](https://pypi.org/project/opencv-contrib-python-headless/).
+        OpenCV maintainers also provide additional binaries via pip that contains both main modules and contrib/extra modules [`opencv-contrib-python`](https://pypi.org/project/opencv-contrib-python/), and for server (headless) environments like [`opencv-python-headless`](https://pypi.org/project/opencv-python-headless/) and [`opencv-contrib-python-headless`](https://pypi.org/project/opencv-contrib-python-headless/).
 You can also install ==any one of them== in similar manner.
 More information can be found [here](https://github.com/opencv/opencv-python#installation-and-usage).

     ```sh
     pip install opencv-python
     ```

+&thinsp;

 ### API Specific Prerequisites